NathanH-VCU/Access-Twitter-API/README.md

 2. For Youtube tweets

 ## Discussion
+1. For the first code about Sentiment Analysis using YouTube comments, we can see that the model gave us good results of 70% accuracy.
+The F1_Score, Precision and Recall functions also gave good results.

 ## Future Work
-This work can be further developed to extract youtube comments and youtube replies about a specific brand or company to determine the feedback of customers and users.
+This work can be used for a "Market Making" stategy.
+Indeed, it can be further developed to extract youtube comments and youtube replies about a specific brand or company to determine the feedback of customers and users.